tomtom28/Week11-Hangman/README.md

 # Brogrammer Hangman
 A console-based hangman Node.js app that incorporates objects, user-input, and constructors.
-Keeping on the theme of a command line application, all the words to be guessed are programming languauges.
+Keeping on the theme of a command line application, all the words to be guessed are programming languauges (or frameworks).
 Start building up your Brogrammer lexicon now!

 The app uses the `inquirer` node module to collect user inputs.

 No cheating!
-All of the words that can be guessed are in the `game.js`.
+All of the words that can be guessed are in the `game.js` file.

 # Instructions